polera/zippy/README.md

 zipping files and/or directories
 --
-* Zippy's Zip takes the name of a .zip file to create.
+Zippy's Zip takes the name of a .zip file to create.
-* The add_files method takes a list of files and/or directories. i.e.:
+The add_files method takes a list of files and/or directories.

     from zippy.zippy import Zip
     Zip('name_of_zipfile.zip').add_files(['your_directory'])